sea with rock shore and colourful houses in cinque terre itinerary 3 days

 Cinque Terre is interconnected by a series of hiking trails and trains.

-In fact, taking the Cinque Terre Regional Train is the most popular and efficient way to get from one town to the next.
+Taking the Cinque Terre Regional Train is the most popular and efficient way to get from one town to the next.
 You can purchase a Cinque Terre Card to easily hop on/off the train for your three days in Cinque Terre.

 If you want to see Cinque Terre from a different perspective, take a boat tour along the coast!
 A boat tour departs from all villages except for Corniglia.

-FAQ: Cinque Terre in 3 Days
+FAQ About Cinque Terre in 3 Days

 Is 3 days in Cinque Terre too much?